rezen/zap-tutorial/02_getting-started.md

 You'll notice there has been none - this is a massive gap in the attack surface.
-Tradionally, security scanners can read the HTML body and identify forms which are submitted and then testing with malicious payload.
+Traditionally, security scanners can read the HTML body and identify forms which are submitted and then testing with malicious payload.
 In this instance, that sort of model does not work.
-Esentially the entire application is rendered in the browser, with non-traditional forms and ways of interacting with the server with a REST model.
+Essentially the entire application is rendered in the browser, with non-traditional forms and ways of interacting with the server with a REST model.

 The good news is we can fill in this gap!

 The reality is, every application is custom with enough nuance that an application scanner will struggle to understand all those details.
 To have more effective scans, you really need to tailor them to your application.
-Spending the extra time to customize the scanner behaviour to match your application can make a night and day difference.
+Spending the extra time to customize the scanner behavior to match your application can make a night and day difference.